MrPerruche/BRCI/doc/usage.rst

 - ``brci.Creation6`` for Brick Rigs version 6 (not supported yet)

 When initializing BRCI, you need to create an instance of the appropriate class based on the version of the Brick Rigs file you're working with.
-For type hinting, the generic brci.Creation class is available, but when creating the instance you must specify the version of the Brick Rigs file (e.g., ``brci.Creation14()``).
+When creating the instance you must specify the version of the Brick Rigs file (e.g., ``brci.Creation14()``).

+For versions 7 and later, inherit from the ``brci.ModernCreation`` class; for older versions, use ``brci.LegacyCreation``.
+These two base classes are fundamentally different, so we do not recommend using brci.Creation for type hinting.
+Instead, use ``brci.ModernCreation`` or ``brci.LegacyCreation`` for type hinting, as they're easy to switch between when upgrading or downgrading within the same major version by simply changing the class name.

+Throughout this file we will only cover the latest file version (``brci.Creation14``).

 To initialize an instance, two arguments are required: ``project_name`` and ``project_dir``.
 These define the location where your Brick Rigs files are created.
 For example, if ``project_name`` is ``'my_vehicle'`` and ``project_dir`` is ``'C:\\my_script\\Projects'``, the files will be created in the ``C:\\my_script\\Projects\\my_vehicle`` directory.
 These variables can be modified at any time.

-BRCI provides several predefined paths options that you can choose, that could help you especially if you are inexperienced.
+BRCI provides several predefined paths options that you can choose, that could come in handy.
 Paths marked with an asterix (*) are not recommended if BRCI was installed using pip.
 They are:

 - \* ``brci.BRCI_CWD``: Current Working Directory of BRCI.
 - ``brci.BRICK_RIGS_FOLDER``: List of paths where Brick Rigs vehicle files *could* be stored.
 - \* ``brci.PROJECT_FOLDER``: Folder included in BRCI for storing projects.
 - \* ``brci.BACKUP_FOLDER``: Folder included in BRCI for storing backups.

+If you wish to directly work in Brick Rigs' vehicles directory, consider using the class method ``brci.<Modern/Legacy>Creation.get_brick_rigs_vehicle_folder()`` instead.
+It will try to find a valid folder (helpful for Linux support) and raise an error if nothing was found.
+Plus, it will automatically deal between ``brci.ModernCreation`` and ``brci.LegacyCreation``.
+Do not directly call it from ``brci.Creation`` class.

 **Example of initializing BRCI:**